-For more common page sizes, local paper stores will have a variety of precut paper options: You should be able to pick and choose among different paper types when shopping for 12 x 18″ pages.
-That said, there are lots of options online, especially if you plan to purchase in bulk.
-Here’s one option: http://www.xpedx.com/
+For more common page sizes, local paper stores traditionally offered a variety of precut paper options in stock.
+You may still be able to pick and choose among different paper types when shopping for 12 x 18″ pages.
+Increasingly, however, it’s becoming difficult to avoid ordering paper online.
+Easy-to-remember options include Quill and Staples.

 Printers and Printing